Where to reveal the Fortnite command signal

 In each location you're looking for three blue topped sticks placed in a triangle around a floating purple tablet, like this:

-As you approach each, stick a hologram will appear, performing one of three actions: jumping, emoting and swinging a pickaxe.
-If you repeat the requested action at each stick it will flash and the hologram dissapear.
-If, for any reason, you can't quite tell what the action is, just work through them all - the prompt will tell you when you're right with a hard to miss burst of light so there's little chance you won't know when you're right.
+As you approach each stick a hologram will appear, performing one of three actions: jumping, emoting and swinging a pickaxe.
+If you mirror the requested action at each stick it will flash and the hologram disappears.
+If, for any reason, you can't quite tell what the action is, just work through them all - the prompt will tell you when you're right with a hard to miss burst of light, so there's little chance you won't know when you're right.

-When all three are done you'll reveal the command signal and the transparant purple tablet shape will solidify to revael the Queen's message.
+When all three are done you'll reveal the command signal and the transparent purple tablet shape will solidify to reveal the Queen's message.
 That will tick off this stage of Ariana Grande's quest and you can move on to the next one.